T-5

 Usually a locking system attached to the steering column had to be installed.
 Evidence

-it is pictured and described in the German edition of the owner manual of a 65 (Gary
+it is pictured and described in the German edition of the owner manual of a 1965.

-Ford part.
 Some of the other necessary changes referred to the headlights.
 As the "sealed-beam" U.S. headlight type was and still is not allowed by German motor vehicle regulations, the headlight configuration had to be completely exchanged.
 The German headlight set-up included new bulbs and rubber caps and for some model years also new ring retainers.
-All of the real T5s should have changed headlights (from 1970 H4-light was used) and amber outside turn indicator lamps, because amber bulbs with white lenses - as used on the 67/68 Mustangs - were not allowed in those years.
+All of the real T-5s should have changed headlights (from 1970 H4-light was used) and amber outside turn indicator lamps, because amber bulbs with white lenses - as used on some of the 67/68 Mustangs - were not allowed in those years.
 In addition the wiring

 for the turn lamps had to be altered, because the parking lamp function was not accepted

 within the turn indicator lamp.
-Last but not least the inside turn indicator foil had to
+From 1970 on the turn indicating light also had

 some early T5s received a complete new flasher set-up with a special add-on package